Brewing with the Greek sun

-Carlsberg Group aims to replace natural gas and will together with Absolicon evaluate the potential of expanding the use of Absolicon’s patented solar thermal technology to Carlberg Group´s breweries around the world.
+Together with Absolicon, Carlsberg will evaluate the potential of expanding the use of Absolicon’s patented solar thermal technology to more of Carlberg´s breweries around the world.

-Breweries hold a significant advantage to replace fossil fuel consumption with renewable energy using Absolicon solar technology being a very heat-intensive industry, with low-temperature applications dominating the energy demand.
+Brewers hold a significant advantage to replace fossil fuel consumption with renewable energy using Absolicon’s solar technology, being in a very heat-intensive industry with low-temperature applications dominating the energy demand.

 Click the button and Download our Free Brochure about Solar heat integration points for Brewery Industries.